 - 1. First, check the CRCS website.
 Go to www.crcs.org.
 This is the first place where delays, cancellations and other emergency announcements will be posted. - 2.
-Check your email, the school voicemail, NBC4 and Facebook for emergency notifications from CRCS.
+Check your text messages, (must opt in to Text Messaging in your SchoolSpeak account, to include selecting Mobile carrier), email, the school voicemail, and Facebook for emergency notifications from CRCS. - 3.
+Call the school number (703-971-8004) and follow the prompts to obtain Inclement weather status

-27. Lost and Found
+28. Lost and Found